 On January 15, 2012, he passed away and the conversation an 11-year-old boy longed to have disappeared with it.

-I had fed the dogs and horses and was taking a walk in the field on Sunday, on January 15, 2012.
-I was enjoying the warm Carolina day that seemingly stops by every year reminding me why I moved far from the cold of Ohio.
+On Sunday, January 15, 2012, I had fed the dogs and horses and was taking a walk in our frontyard field I was enjoying the warm Carolina day that stops by a few times each winter reminding me why I moved far from the frigid cold of Ohio.
 On Sundays, I try to get my mind ready for the Sunday church service; however peaceful thoughts were not flowing.
-My mother had passed away at the end of the year and I was feeling angry and sad.
+My mother had passed away at the end of the year and I was feeling both angry and sad.

-My anger brought back memories of other past hurts, all of which never came with an apology.
+My anger side of the brain mulled memories of other past hurts, all of which never came with an apology.
 I had learned to tell myself, as Mom always said, that is just the way he is.
-Somehow, I was playing the film of the championship baseball game in my mind again.
-I could picture him standing and shouting.
+The sad side of my brain for some strange reason was replaying the film of the championship baseball game in my mind again.
+I could picture My Dad standing and shouting.
 I had hoped he was shouting at the umpire, standing up for my defense of the malfeasance that had taken place.
-But no, just like before, he was shouting at me be a good sport and to quit crying like a baby.
+But no, just like before, he was shouting at me to be a good sport and to quit crying like a baby.
 I whispered to myself, why did you do that Dad?
 Why have you never explained yourself?
 Why have you not provided an apology for this, or anything, ever?

 But this time, the angry Dad I had viewed in this never-ending replay, was replaced with a new face.
 It was the picture of him trying to show compassion.
 One I had snapped on the last visit I had with him in Ohio a few months before.

 This time he was speaking calmly and standing for all to hear, yet only I could hear him,

 ‘Don’t ever let your shortcomings, mistakes, or what people say or do to you cause you to stop trying.’